 - Avoiding Hops (mainly in beer)

-This enzyme is important for understanding obesity in itself as it basically tells a fat cell to store more and more fat because cortisol levels are high (even when this is not the case).
+This enzyme is essential for understanding obesity in itself as it basically tells a fat cell to store more and more fat because cortisol levels are high (even when this is not the case).

 In addition to this negative feedback loop, HSD-1 makes the insulin-receptor sites on the cells less sensitive to insulin and thereby increases blood sugar levels.
-This can invariably lead to a prediabetic state and plays a big part in establishing INDDM in an individual.
+This can invariably lead to a prediabetic state and plays a big part in establishing diabetes in an individual.

 Ways to control cortisol levels in adipose-cells